Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 Local Nature Recovery Strategies

-Over half of all Local Nature Recovery Strategies (LNRS) have now been adopted across England, with the remainder expected to be in place during 2026.
-LNRSs identify priorities and locations for nature recovery and directly influence the strategic significance multiplier in the biodiversity metric.
+Over half of all Local Nature Recovery Strategies (LNRS) have now been adopted across England, with the remainder expected during 2026.
+LNRSs identify priorities and locations for nature recovery and directly influence the strategic significance multiplier.

 Status: Over 50% adopted; remainder expected 2026